-The split-explicit free surface formulation used in OPA follows the one proposed by Griffies [2004].
-The general idea is to solve the free surface equation with a small time step, while the three dimensional prognostic variables are solved with a longer time step that is a multiple of rdtbt (Figure III.3).
+The split-explicit free surface formulation used in NEMO follows the one proposed by Griffies [2004].
+The general idea is to solve the free surface equation with a small time step rdtbt, while the three dimensional prognostic variables are solved with a longer time step that is a multiple of rdtbt (Fig.5.4.1).

-The split-explicit formulation has a damping effect on external gravity waves, which is weaker than the filtered free surface but still significant as shown by Levier et al. [2007] in the case of an analytical barotropic Kelvin wave.
+The split-explicit formulation has a damping effect on external gravity waves, which is weaker damping than for the filtered free surface but still significant as shown by Levier et al. [2007] in the case of an analytical barotropic Kelvin wave.

-Filtered formulation (key\dynspg\flt)
+Filtered formulation (key_dynspg_flt)

 The filtered formulation follows the Roullet and Madec [2000] implementation.
-The extra term introduced in the equations (see $\S I.2.2$ ) is solved implicitly.
-The elliptic solvers available in the code are documented in $\S 10$ .
-The amplitude of the extra term is given by
+The extra term introduced in the equations (see §I.2.2) is solved implicitly.
+The elliptic solvers available in the code are documented in §10.
+The amplitude of the extra term is given by the namelist variable rnu.
+The default value is 1, as recommended by Roullet and Madec [2000]